Child Custody Lawyer

 While Texas statutes and prior case law provide guidance for custody choices, judges still have wide discretion in determining conservatorship.
 If both parents are made conservators, the judge typically names one parent the primary joint managing conservator (the “custodial parent”).
 The custodial parent is the one that has the right to determine where the child lives and receives child support.
 All other decisions are typically made by both parents, unless otherwise spelled out in the conservatorship.

-The child custody lawyers at The Family Law Firm of Donna J. Smiedt are familiar with what judges use to determine conservatorship and who is the custodial parent.
+The child custody lawyers at Harris Cook Law are familiar with what judges use to determine conservatorship and who is the custodial parent.
 We work closely with you, collecting evidence that will help persuade a judge that selecting you as the custodial parent will be in your child's best interests.

 Aspects a judge typically considers include: